Valian/live_vue/INSTALLATION.md

 end
 ```

-5. LiveVue comes with a handy command to setup all the required files.
+5. LiveVue comes with a handy mix command to setup all the required files.
 It won't alter any files you already have in your project, you need to adjust them on your own by looking at the provided sources.
 Additional instructions how to adjust `package.json` can be found at the end of this page.

 It will create: